In brief

 - Uneven flowers: The colors were conditioned to different softness levels, so one section stretched more than another.

-Best Tools For Cane Work
+Useful Tools For Cane Work

 A pasta machine or acrylic roller, a sharp tissue blade, ceramic tile, and an oven thermometer make cane work much more predictable.